Aliases for PDHB Gene

 The pyruvate dehydrogenase (PDH) complex is a nuclear-encoded mitochondrial multienzyme complex that catalyzes the overall conversion of pyruvate to acetyl-CoA and carbon dioxide, and provides the primary link between glycolysis and the tricarboxylic acid (TCA) cycle.
 The PDH complex is composed of multiple copies of three enzymatic components: pyruvate dehydrogenase (E1), dihydrolipoamide acetyltransferase (E2) and lipoamide dehydrogenase (E3).
 The E1 enzyme is a heterotetramer of two alpha and two beta subunits.
 This gene encodes the E1 beta subunit.
 Mutations in this gene are associated with pyruvate dehydrogenase E1-beta deficiency.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Mar 2012]

 GeneCards Summary for PDHB Gene

 PDHB (Pyruvate Dehydrogenase (Lipoamide) Beta) is a Protein Coding gene.
 Diseases associated with PDHB include Pyruvate Dehydrogenase E1-Beta Deficiency and Pyruvate Dehydrogenase E1-Alpha Deficiency.
-Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Glucagon signaling pathway.
+Among its related pathways are Metabolism and Citrate cycle (TCA cycle).
 GO annotations related to this gene include pyruvate dehydrogenase (acetyl-transferring) activity and pyruvate dehydrogenase activity.
 An important paralog of this gene is BCKDHB.